mathiasertl/django-ca/docs/source/ocsp.rst

 ======================

 If your setup does *not* run with a Celery task broker, you need to automatically regenerate the OCSP certificates e.g. once a day.

+..
+NOTE:: Configuring a :command:`manage.py` command is only needed if you do not run a Celery broker.

 To regenerate them, you only need to keys/certificates using a :command:`manage.py` command:

 .. code-block:: console